P1sec/QCSuper/docs/The Diag protocol.md

 * Gathering generation information about the device (baseband firmware version, model, serial number...)
 * Reading/writing memory (fully enabled on older devices, most often restricted to ranges or disabled on newer)
 * Reading/writing non-volatile memory (read and alter protocol-specific state variables)
-* Commands related to calls/SMS
+* Commands related to calls and messaging
 * Commands related to GPS
 * Commands specific to 2G/3G/4G protocols, layer 1 to 3
 * Commands related to the tiny internal filesystem of the baseband (EFS)
 * Many more.
-Most features added after a some point in the expansion of Diag use the `DIAG_SUBSYS_CMD_F` command which allows to use a 1-byte subsystem number, followed by a 2-bytes subsystem command code.
+Most features added after some point in the expansion of Diag use the `DIAG_SUBSYS_CMD_F` command which allows to use a 1-byte subsystem number, followed by a 2-bytes subsystem command code.

 # The diag protocol over `/dev/diag`